Pinterest Pixel

 Crop Pictures to Circle

-This method is invaluable when you need to ensure that your image fits just so within the context of your design.
-It allows for a precise selection of which part of the image is showcased within the circle.
+This method is useful when you need to make sure that your image fits just so within the context of your design.

 Adjusting the Size and Position After Cropping